drhcelik/pychemkin/doc/source/contributing.rst

         python -m pip install --upgrade pip
         pip install -e .

-- Adhere to code style
+- Follow the code style.
-    *PyChemkin* follows the PEP8 standard as outlined in PEP 8 in the PyAnsys Developer’s Guide and implements style checking using pre-commit.
+    PyChemkin follows the PEP 8 standard as described in `PEP 8`_ in the *PyAnsys developer’s guide* and uses ``pre-commit`` for style checking.

     To ensure your code meets minimum code styling standards, run these commands: